 Rurhbarone on unannounced:

 “unannounced” bounces gleefully back and forth, but doesn’t make a huge fuss about it.
 Things simply happen.
 It is an unbelievably clever performance that constantly has a surprise up its sleeve. fieldworks don’t save on theatrical devices but they treat their effects so brilliantly that they never become intrusive.
-And at the end the performers simply leave the space, there is no applause, no bowing, the music tinkles on.
-But it is far from over.
-When the audience goes down the steps into the foyer, “unannounced” carries.
 Our perception does not disappear when we leave the auditorium, it remains with us outside as a slightly unreliable partner, always dependent on what we expect, on where we are directing our focus, or not.
 Let’s be honest: ‘unannounced’ is in fact simply brilliant.

 premiere: April 21, 2017 at Kaaitheater (Brussels)